 Microsoft 365 Copilot is an addition, not a replacement.
 Inside Word, Excel, PowerPoint and Outlook Copilot is currently without serious competitor, beyond that a GDPR-compliant primary platform remains necessary.
 Anyone using Copilot should have the US CLOUD Act discussion contractually and organisationally framed.

 Specialised vendors such as amber (enterprise search), PhariaAI (sovereign cloud / on-premise), Omnifact (privacy filter), neuland.ai (AI apps and industry solutions) and basebox.ai (healthcare-focused secure-AI stack with app store) are worth a look when the respective specialisation clearly fits the use case.
-At larger scale (200+ users) CompanyGPT is typically the economically superior choice because no per-user licence, no token caps and no module surcharges apply.
+At larger scale (200+ users) the CompanyGPT model typically pays off particularly well, because no per-user licence applies and token costs are passed through at list price.

 For a detailed view: CompanyGPT vs. basebox, CompanyGPT vs. Langdock, CompanyGPT vs. Neuland.ai, CompanyGPT vs. Telekom Business GPT and LibreChat vs. Open WebUI vs. Copilot.